 \section{Abstract}

 Coupled cluster theory produced arguably the most widely used high-accuracy computational quantum chemistry methods.
 Despite the approach's overall great computational success, its mathematical understanding is so far limited to results within the realm of functional analysis.
-The coupled cluster amplitudes, which are the targeted objects in coupled cluster theory, correspond to solutions to the coupled cluster equations, which is a system of polynomial equations of at most fourth order.
-The high-dimensionality of the electronic Schr\"odinger equation and the non-linearity of the coupled cluster ansatz have so far stalled a formal analysis of this polynomial system.
-In this article we present the first algebraic investigations that shed light on the coupled cluster equations and the root structure of this ansatz.
-This is of paramount importance for the {\it a posteriori} evaluation of coupled cluster calculations, where alternative benchmark procedures cannot be employed.
+The coupled cluster amplitudes, which are the targeted objects in coupled cluster theory, correspond to solutions to the coupled cluster equations, which is a system of polynomial equations of at most degree four.
+The high dimensionality of the electronic Schr\"odinger equation and the non-linearity of the coupled cluster ansatz have so far stalled a formal analysis of this polynomial system.
+In this article, we present algebraic investigations that shed light on the coupled cluster equations and the root structure of this ansatz.
+This is of importance for the {\it a posteriori} evaluation of coupled cluster calculations.
 To that end, we investigate the root structure by means of Newton polytopes.
 We derive a general v-description, which is subsequently turned into an h-description for explicit examples.
 This perspective reveals an apparent connection between {\it Pauli's exclusion principle} and the geometrical structure of the Newton polytopes.
-Moreover, we provide numerical simulations of two computationally tractable systems, namely, the two electrons in four spin orbitals system and the three electrons in six spin orbitals system.
-These simulations provide novel insight into the physicality of the coupled cluster solutions when the coupled cluster ansatz is truncated.
+We also propose an alternative characterization of the coupled cluster equations projected onto singles and doubles as cubic polynomials on an algebraic variety with certain sparsity patterns.
+Moreover, we provide numerical simulations of two computationally tractable systems, namely, the two electrons in four spin-orbitals system and the three electrons in six spin-orbitals system.
+These simulations provide novel insight into the root structure of the coupled cluster solutions when the coupled cluster ansatz is truncated.

 \begin{MSCcodes} 12D10, 14Q20 , 90C53, 81-08, 81-10 \end{MSCcodes}